 1 tbsp lime juice

-Two red chillies, finely chopped (deseeded in case you don’t like warmness)
+Two red chilies, finely chopped (deseeded in case you don’t like warmness)

 For the salad